MikeGawi/ePiframe/INSTALL.md

 ### Display

-Initially ePiframe was meant to be used with Waveshare e-Paper SPI displays, but now it supports any HDMI (there are also e-Paper HDMI displays) or Composite screens.
+Initially ePiframe was meant to be used with Waveshare e-Paper SPI displays, but now it supports Pimoroni inky e-paper any HDMI (there are also e-Paper HDMI displays) or Composite screens.
 [FBI framebuffer imageviewer](https://github.com/kraxel/fbida) is used for that, and it works with Desktop or CLI (console) OS versions.

-To configure:
+#### Waveshare

+* Enable SPI (display_type) in configuration and set screen width and height
+* Set e-Paper type to Waveshare (epaper_type) and color schema (epaper_color), e.g. BW, 7 colors, BW+Yellow, etc.
+* Set Waveshare display package name (display) from [Waveshare codes](https://github.com/waveshare/e-Paper) that was previously tested (and worked), e.g. epd7in5_V2, epd5in65f, epd5in83bc, etc.
+* Test ePiframe from SSH with ```sudo ./ePiframe.py```
+* If all good then ePiframe service will work now with the display

+#### Pimoroni

+* Enable SPI (display_type) in configuration and set screen width and height
+* Set e-Paper type to Pimoroni (epaper_type) and color schema (epaper_color), e.g. BW, 7 colors, BW+Yellow, etc.
+* Set Pimoroni display package name (display) from [Pimoroni codes](https://github.com/pimoroni/inky) that was previously tested (and worked), e.g. phat, what, inky_uc8159, inky_ssd1683, etc.
+* Test ePiframe from SSH with ```sudo ./ePiframe.py```
+* If all good then ePiframe service will work now with the display

+#### HDMI

-* Enable HDMI in configuration and set screen width and height
+* Enable HDMI (display_type) in configuration and set screen width and height
 * Set up if photo should be converted to grayscale and/or limit the color pallete with colors number setting
 * Check manually if the image appears with ```sudo fbi -vt <virtual terminal> -a <photo name>``` (Escape leaves imageviewer), where _virtual terminal_ is the number >= 0 (1 by default) that represents the terminal to be used.
 Usually the default setting should work but on some OS other values should be checked.
 * Set up TTY option in configuration to the working virtual terminal number